Olympia, The London International Horse Show

 Olympia is the only UK Show to host all three FEI World CupTM Qualifiers in Dressage, Show Jumping and Driving.
 Each performance includes an equestrian competition along with a variety of displays from around the World.

-The dates for Olympia 2016 are December 13th-19th; tickets will be available from late April.
+The dates for Olympia 2016 are December 13th-19th and tickets are now on sale!

 Subscribe to our e-newsletter by clicking here for updates and announcements.